Understanding Pelvic Health: Your Guide to Physical Therapy for Bowel and Bladder Issues

 Will There Be an Internal Pelvic Exam on My First Visit?

+Not necessarily.
 Your first visit is primarily about:

 Understanding your symptoms and goals